 Do you need a juvenile crimes lawyer?
 Our criminal defense team protects the rights of the accused throughout Springfield and Worcester, MA

-A recent study showed that around 67% of crimes committed by juveniles were done against specific individuals.
+A recent study showed that 67% of crimes committed by juveniles were done against specific individuals.
 This means that the majority of crimes that juveniles commit are done in order to harm a single person or group of people for whatever reason.
-At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers provide compassionate and tenacious representation for juvenile crimes.
+At Murphy & Rudolf, LLP, our Worcester and Springfield juvenile crimes lawyers provide compassionate and tenacious representation for juvenile crimes.

 Statistics Regarding Juvenile Crimes

 The most common reason that juveniles commit crimes against other people is out of revenge.
 This means that most juveniles commit crimes against someone they feel has wronged them in some way.
 Also, according to a recent study, the majority of the victims are adults while only 38% of victims are other juveniles.